 As with the first-round payments, the second stimulus checks will be phased-out for people with higher incomes.
-Payments will be gradually reduced to zero if you're single, married filing a separate tax return, or a qualifying widow(er) with a 2019 adjusted gross income (AGI) above $75,000.
+Payments will be gradually reduced to zero if you're single with a 2019 adjusted gross income (AGI) above $75,000.
 Married couples filing a joint return will start to see their second stimulus check shrink if their AGI exceeded $150,000.
 For people who claim the head-of-household filing status, payments will be reduced if your AGI tops $112,500.
 First-round payments under the CARES Act started to drop off at the same AGI thresholds.

 What's different is the point at which a person's $600 second-round payment is completely phased out.
-For singles, married taxpayers filing a separate return, and qualifying widow(er)s, their second stimulus payment will be reduced to zero if their 2019 AGI hits $87,000.
+For singles and married taxpayers filing a separate return, their second stimulus payment will be reduced to zero if their 2019 AGI hits $87,000.
 It didn't happen for them with the first-round payments until their AGI reached $99,000.
-For joint filers, their second stimulus check is erased if AGI exceeds $174,000—it went away for them at $198,000 under the CARES Act.
+For joint filers (and "surviving spouses"), their second stimulus check is erased if AGI exceeds $174,000—it went away for them at $198,000 under the CARES Act.
 Head-of-household filers will still get something now if their AGI stays below $124,500, but they weren't left out in the cold during the first round unless their AGI was above $136,500.

 To find out if your second stimulus check will be reduced, use our Second Stimulus Check Calculator.